 You can also add aggregate functions to your formula without opening the formula editor.

-Starring Formulas with Quick functions
+Starring Formulas with Quick GFunctions

+Starring refers to isolating and identifying favorite formulas.
 A more complex example uses starring with multiple quick functions.
 Let’s say a finance manager also wants to compare year to date costs to the same period for the previous year.
 They can first apply the year to date function to total cost and then save it to the formula repository.
 They can then add the saved year to date formula but apply another quick formula for past values which will perform the same calculation but on data from the previous year.